-Red and Yellow: This regal combination has been popular in Europe for generations.
-Pair a deep red with muted golden yellow to evoke the sense of a stately English manor, a relaxed French country cottage, or a beautiful Tuscan villa.
-To make your kitchen feel larger, use yellow as the room's anchor color (lighter colors visually expand space), and then use red accents to punctuate the design.
-Checked, striped, and floral patterns are popular in this style, as are fringe and other embellishments.
+This regal combination has been popular in Europe for generations, and it has found its way into modern design.
+Pair a deep red with golden yellow to evoke the sense of a stately English manor, a relaxed French country cottage, or a beautiful Tuscan villa.
+To make your kitchen feel larger, use yellow as the room's anchor color, then add red accents to punctuate the design.

-Blue and Brown: This color combo has universal appeal.
-For modern or transitional homes, pair chocolate brown with crisp sky blue, and throw in a few bright accent colors for pop.
-In a country kitchen, pick robin's egg blue and wheat brown, and then layer on cream-color accents for a warm and cozy look.
+This color combo has universal appeal.
+For modern or transitional homes, pair chocolate brown with crisp sky blue, and throw in a few bright accent colors for visual interest.
+In a country kitchen, pick robin's egg blue and wheat brown, then layer on cream-color accents for a warm and cozy look.
 To give the duo a traditional feeling, choose deep shades of both colors and break up the dark tones with crisp white and rich gold accents.

-Gray and Anything: Gray is gaining ground on white as the new go-to neutral for a contemporary kitchen.
-Create a sense of calm by using gray for a background color for black, white, or brown cabinets (yes, even brown and gray make great partners).
+Gray is gaining ground on white as the new go-to neutral for a contemporary kitchen.
+Create a sense of calm by using gray as a background color for black, white, or brown cabinets.
 To keep with the relaxed feeling, pepper the space with accents in a cool blue or soft green.
-To make the room more vibrant, introduce a bright accent color -- the sky is the limit, as gray pairs well with almost every bold color, from pink to yellow.
+To make the room more vibrant, introduce a bright accent color—the sky is the limit, as gray pairs well with almost every bold color.